PS Alpena

-The PS Alpena was a sidewheel steamer built by Thomas Arnold of Gallagher & Company at Marine City, Michigan in 1866.
+PS Alpena was a sidewheel steamer built by Thomas Arnold of Gallagher & Company at Marine City, Michigan in 1866.
 She was operated by the Goodrich Line after being purchased from Gardner, Ward & Gallagher in April 1868.
 The Alpena sank in Lake Michigan in the "Big Blow" storm on October 15, 1880, with the loss of all on board.

 Construction

 Built in 1866, by the Thomas Arnold of Gallagher & Company of Marine City, Michigan, the Alpena was 197 feet in length, 27 feet in breadth, with a depth of 12 feet.
 It was rated at 654 tons displacement.
 The vessel was driven by a steam engine, and photographs of the vessel show its walking beam suspended above the paddlewheels.